 4. Get specific.

 Another reason to give feedback immediately: you can get your facts straight.
 Memories get fuzzy fast, and that doesn’t bode well for feedback.
 “People generally respond better to specific, positive direction,” explains Scott Halford in Entrepreneur.
 The folks at 15five agree: “Employee feedback should be task-focused, crystal clear, and to the point.”
 Another reason to stick to the facts: you’re more likely to leave emotions out of it, allowing you to focus on performance rather than personality.
 As previously mentioned, receiving criticism is not something our brains enjoy; so, don’t worsen it by being mean, egotistical, or callous.
-(Interacting with someone who cries, yells, or gets defensive?
-Check out this feedback guide from HBR.)

 5. Be inclusive.